AslamBaig/Data-Viz-/README.md

 The data is free to download at no cost.
 And the data is legal to access.

+To provide a more interesting narrative I gathered the happiness index and GDP data from kaggle and I freamed a few hypotheses

+Hypotheses:-

+1: Do the visitors count visiting London depends on the Happiness Rank of that country?

+2: Does the countries with highest GDP have more people from that country visiting London?

+3: Do the people in the countries with highest GDP are more Happy?

+4: Do the people from countries with highest GDP Spend more at visiting?

 Project Outcomes:-
 Using this dataset, an interactive and dynamic dashboard was designed using dash, HTML, python.